South Valley Outfitters

 Species You'll Want to Hook

-Sockeye Salmon: While not as common in the Rogue as Chinook or Coho, we do get a decent run of Sockeye (also called red salmon).
-They're typically 4-8 pounds and known for their rich, red flesh.
-Sockeye can be finicky biters, but when you find a school willing to play, the action can be fast and furious.
+Sockeye Salmon: While not as common as Chinook or Coho, the Rogue does get a decent run of these tasty "reds."
+They're known for their deep red flesh and are considered by many to be the best-eating salmon out there.
+The Rogue's sockeye typically show up in June and July.
+They can be finicky biters, but when you find a school, the action can be non-stop.

 Why Anglers Keep Coming Back

-The Rogue River isn't just another fishing spot - it's a legendary waterway that's been drawing anglers for generations.
+The Rogue River isn't just another fishing spot – it's a bucket list destination for serious anglers.
 What sets it apart?
-First off, the sheer variety of fish.
-Where else can you target multiple salmon species and trophy trout in the same day?
-Then there's the river itself - a perfect mix of deep pools, swift runs, and boulder-strewn rapids that create ideal holding water for big fish.
-Add in the stunning scenery of the Rogue Canyon, and you've got a fishing experience that's hard to beat.
+First off, the sheer variety of fish you can target in a single day is hard to beat.
+Where else can you be casting for trophy trout one minute and battling a chrome-bright salmon the next?
+Then there's the river itself – a perfect mix of deep pools, boulder-strewn rapids, and long glides that create ideal holding water for big fish.
+Add in the stunning scenery of the Rogue River Canyon, and you've got a fishing experience that's tough to top.
+Our guides have spent decades learning every nuance of this river, and they're passionate about sharing that knowledge.
+Whether it's showing you how to read subtle current seams or teaching you the perfect plug-cut herring rig, you'll come away a better angler after a day on the Rogue.

 Time to Book Your Spot